 Some of the better collections in Canadian museums include the Canadian War Museum in Ottawa, Ontario, and the RCA Museum in CFB Shilo, Manitoba.
 CMPs can also be seen in the Ashton Garrison Museum in Victoria BC and other places.

 Special thanks to two great Canadian patriots who personally saved many CMPs and then donated them to Canadian museums.
-Dr. William Gregg (who passed away in 2000), of Rockwood, Ontario and Brian Wood of Vancouver, BC.
+The late Dr. William Gregg who passed away in 2000, of Rockwood, Ontario and Brian Wood of Vancouver, BC.

 In memory of my good friend Peter J. Ford.